 In the government-wide financial statements, long-term liabilities and obligations are reported as liabilities in the statement of net position.
+Bond premiums and discounts, and similar items, when material, are deferred and amortized over the life of the bonds using the straight-line method, which approximates the effective interest method.
 Debt issuance costs, except any portion related to prepaid insurance costs, are recognized as an expense in the period incurred.
 Prepaid insurance costs are recorded as an asset and recognized as an expense in a systematic and rational manner over the duration of the related debt.
-The long-term liabilities consist of a note payable, capital leases, and accrued compensated absences.
+The long-term liabilities consist of notes payable, bonds payable, and accrued compensated absences.

-In the governmental fund financial statements the face amount of debt issued is reported as other financing sources and payments of principal and interest are reported as expenditures.
+In the fund financial statements, governmental funds recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
+The face amount of debt issued is reported as other financing sources and payments of principal and interest are reported as expenditures.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as expenditures.
 The accounting for proprietary fund long-term liabilities is the same in the fund statements as it is in the government-wide statements.